Brighton UK Travel Guide - Things To Do | Off Beat Pathfinder UK

 Is Brighton good for a UK break?

 Yes.
-Brighton is a strong mainstream UK break if you want Seafront, lanes, nightlife, pier energy, and inclusive coastal city breaks.
+Brighton is a strong mainstream UK break if you want seafront, lanes, nightlife, pier energy, and inclusive coastal city breaks.
 It is best planned as Coastal Break rather than a generic stop on a rushed route.

 What kind of traveller is Brighton best for?